 To take advantage of many deductions, you have to choose to itemize your taxes.
 That means you’ll add up the amounts of all the individual deductions you qualify for and take that total off your taxable income.
-That’s opposed to taking the standard deduction, which for the 2018 tax year is $12,000 for single filers or married filing separately, $18,000 for head of household, and $24,000 for married filing jointly.
-(That’s almost double what it was before, due to 2017’s Tax Cuts and Jobs Act.)
+That’s opposed to taking the standard deduction, which for the 2019 tax year is $12,200 for single filers or married filing separately, $18,350 for head of household, and $24,400 for married filing jointly.
+(That’s almost double what it was a few years ago, due to 2017’s Tax Cuts and Jobs Act.)
 Usually, you’d pick whichever route gets you the biggest deduction.

 Here are some common itemized deductions:

 Home mortgage interest.
 If you have a mortgage (or a home equity loan used to buy, build, or substantially improve your home), you can deduct the interest payments on the first $750,000 of the loan(s).
 It used to be $1 million, but the 2017 tax law cut it down.)
 If you currently pay for private mortgage insurance — known as PMI — you can typically deduct that as well.

 Property, state, and local income taxes.
 If you’re a homeowner, you can deduct real estate taxes.
 Also, anyone can deduct state and local (aka city) taxes.
 The 2017 tax law made it so that there’s a maximum deduction of $10,000 for these three things combined, though.

 Investment interest expense.
 If you borrow money so that you can make an investment (btw, generally not advisable unless we’re talking something like real estate), the interest you pay is deductible — up to the amount you earned from the investment.
 So if you don’t make any money from your investment, you can’t deduct the interest.